Meet the Team

 Reason for joining PFP – As Chairman of the Ilminster Film Society, we premiered a PFP film, which I found inspirational and persuaded me to want to join.

-Role – Responsible for developing and delivering PFP’s marketing and communications strategy, which includes brand management, digital and social media, and PR in order to raise awareness of the positive work being accomplished alongside our trusted partners in Africa and Asia.
+Role – Responsible for developing and delivering PFP’s marketing and communications strategy, which includes branding, digital and social media, and content management in order to raise awareness of the positive work being accomplished alongside our trusted partners.

-Experience – I have over 5 years experience in project management, digital and social media and marketing communications, with a professional qualification from ‘The Chartered Institute of Marketing (CIM)’.
+Experience – I have over 5 years experience in content management, digital and social media and marketing communications, with a professional qualification from ‘The Chartered Institute of Marketing (CIM)’.

 Associates / Volunteers